Trevor Thornton explains nanotechnology at the 2018 Night of the Open Door while a visitor checks out a patterned wafer under an optical microscope.

-ASU's Night of the Open Door
+ASU's Open Door

-The Night of the Open Door is an annual event in which Arizona State University (ASU) invites the general public to visit all five of its campuses to learn about the work and capabilities at the school.
-The Night of the Open Door is also a signature event of the Arizona SciTech Festival.
+Open Door is an annual event in which Arizona State University (ASU) invites the general public to visit all of its campuses to learn about the work and capabilities at the school.
+It is also a signature event of the Arizona SciTech Festival.

-City of Tempe’s Geeks’ Night Out
+City of Tempe’s Geeks Night Out

 For the past few years, the city of Tempe has teamed with the Arizona SciTech Festival to present this signature event that is a fusion of Science, Technology, Engineering, Arts and Mathematics (STEAM), offering a variety of interactive displays and hands-on activities.